zachale/quizler/README.md

 # quizler
-A WIP full-stack fast paced math quiz game built on ROR and React
+A WIP full-stack fast-paced math quiz game built on Express.js and Next.js using React